 Our research partnership with the University of Cambridge is a unique opportunity for Max Planck Law researchers to further their horizons—and their research—in one of the most respected institutions for the study of law.
-The exchange take place every academic year.
+The exchange takes place every academic year.

 A maximum of two PhD students or postdocs from the participating Institutes of Max Planck Law will be in residence in Cambridge either Michaelmas Term (Autumn) or Lent Term (Spring).
 They will be known as ‘Cambridge Visiting Research Students’.
 In return, two Cambrige researchers will be hosted by one of the Institutes in the Max Planck Law network.

 MPL’s visitors to Cambridge will be treated like regular Faculty visitors, with access to the library, online resources, and the Senior Combination Room.